htdynger/my-legal-ai/README.md

-# my-legal-ai
+my-legal-ai

-## Продукт разработан на Vite + React.
+The product is built with Vite + React.

-### Используемые библиотеки, и фреймворки:
+Libraries and frameworks used:

-- React
+React

-- Vite
+Vite

-- react-router-dom
+react-router-dom

-- zustand
+zustand

-- uuid
+uuid

-- tiptap
+tiptap

-- docx
+docx

-- file-saver
+file-saver

-- axios
+axios

-### Структура проекта:
+Project structure:

-- animation: компоненты анимаций с position: absolute;
+animation: components with position: absolute; used for animations

-- component: структурные компоненты, наполняющие DOM, и содержащие в себе любые другие компоненты.
-- store: хранилища zustand.
-- utils: добавление зависимостей для tiptap (обеспечение корректного отображения стилей в document-generation)
+component: structural components that populate the DOM and may contain any other components

+store: zustand stores

+utils: additions for tiptap dependencies (ensuring correct style rendering in document-generation)

-# v0.1
+v0.1

-Старт разработки продукта
+Start of product development

+v0.11
+MVP with chat functionality is ready